-Mild Traumatic Brain Injury – Do you know if you have a Mild TBI and what to do?
+Mild Traumatic Brain Injury – How to find out if you have a Mild TBI and what to do

 Medical professionals describe a concussion as a “mild” traumatic brain injury or mild TBI because concussions are usually not life-threatening.
-The effects of a concussion can be serious and lifelong which is why a concussion is a “mild” traumatic brain injury.
-A traumatic brain injury which is not mild is profound or life-threatening.
+The effects of a concussion can be serious and lifelong, which is why a concussion is a “mild” traumatic brain injury.
+A traumatic brain injury that is not mild is profound or life-threatening.

-- Concussion is an injury to the brain which results in loss of normal brain function.
-Its effects can be temporary or permanent and is usually caused when a rider’s helmet strikes the ground, a car or another object.
+- Concussion is an injury to the brain that results in the loss of normal brain function.
+Its effects can be temporary or permanent.
 Many times, there are no signs of trauma and no loss of consciousness.
 It is the most common type of traumatic brain injury.

 - Traumatic means trauma or injury caused by an accident rather than from disease.

 - Post-Traumatic means after the trauma or accident.

 - A syndrome is the association or grouping of several clinically recognizable symptoms.

 - Post-Traumatic Concussion Syndrome is where some of the symptoms below are experienced, having been caused by a concussion that occurred in an accident.
 This is a mild traumatic brain injury.

 A concussion may be caused by a fall, bump, blow, jolt to the head, or whiplash, which causes the head and brain to move quickly back and forth.
 The resulting concussion can change the way your brain normally works.
 This can last a short time or even be permanent.

 Obviously, this happens in many motorcycle accidents, but it can also happen in car accidents.